top of page

 LESSONS LEARNED

-Grantees from the two rounds were asked to reflect on the grant process and share advice for those who continue this type of work.
-The following compiles this advice into 3 topics: community engagement, internal capacity building, and partnership building.
+Grantees from the three rounds were asked to reflect on the grant process and share advice for those who continue this type of work.
+The following compiles this advice into 3 topics: community engagement, internal capacity building, and advocacy.

 BIKE EAST BAY